canonical/cloud-init/doc/rtd/explanation/configuration.rst

 ----------------

 Modify the base config.
-This often involves submitting a PR to modify the base `cloud.cfg template`_, which is used to customise :file:`/etc/cloud/cloud.cfg` per distro.
+This often involves submitting a PR to modify the base `cloud.cfg template`_, which is used to customize :file:`/etc/cloud/cloud.cfg` per distro.
 Additionally, a file can be added to :file:`/etc/cloud/cloud.cfg.d` to override a piece of the base configuration.